jjmerino/foodtruckr-web/README.md

 * The whole app is nested inside a root AppModel and AppView.

+### Front end considerations
 ### Model and View Hierarchy guidelines

+I used the following guidelines when coding this app.

 * Models and Views are nested forming a tree, starting with the App Model and View as the root.
-Leafs cannot access their parents as is usual in layered architectures and must rely on events.
+Leafs cannot access their parents as is usual in layered architectures and must rely on firing events.

 * One model may be shared by multiple views.